 The base camp is as far as it goes for tourists.
 Only professional climbers are going further, but don’t worry; a plane ride around and over the peak of Everest will show you everything the professionals will get to see.
 Costing at around £140 or $182 per person you will witness the highest peak on earth without freezing your balls off.
-Tickets can be bought from 3 airlines, but after extensive research I have found that Buddha Air is the most popular.
+Tickets can be bought from three airlines, but after extensive research I have found that Buddha Air is the most popular.
 Visit Expedia and book your tour to the base camp.

 With this one we are on a schedule.
 Sort of.
-Due to the fact that Robert Mugabe has driven away millions of tourists since the early 2000’s, the Zimbabwean side of the Victoria Falls have declined in popularity; so much so that United Nations are thinking of revoking its status as a World Heritage Site.
-So the crazier Mugabe gets, the less chance you have to see see the falls as a World Heritage Site.
-After Mugabe has messed it up for the entire planet (there always has to be one person that ruins it for everyone else), upon seeing the falls, you can just tick it off your list as some regular old waterfall.
-Best get going then.
+Due to the fact that Robert Mugabe has driven away millions of tourists since the early 2000’s, the Zimbabwean side of the Victoria Falls have declined in popularity; so much so that United Nations were thinking of revoking its status as a World Heritage Site.
+So the crazier Mugabe got, the less chance you had to see see the falls as a World Heritage Site.
+Luckily Mugabe had since been ousted and hopefully things can return to normal.

 For the purpose of this post and the fact that Mugabe had ruined the country and economy and the exchange rates are confusing me, we are going to visit the falls through Zambia, where flights will start around £382 or $496 per person.
 The Scottish missionary and explorer, David Livingstone, was the first European to set eyes on the falls in 1855.
 It might just be a myth, but he also invented the first speedboat.
 As he was lazily rowing down the Zambezi River in a canoe, he noticed the increase in speed as he approached the unknown falls.
 As soon as he heard the rumbling of millions of litres of water plummeting down to the depths below, he turned around and worked those oars at the same speed as 10,000 HP Mercury Racing Twin Turbo Engine propellor.
 Don’t worry, that won’t happen to you.

 At 5604 ft wide and 354 ft high, the Victoria Falls are not the highest, nor the widest waterfall on earth, but is the biggest due to the combined width and height, resulting in the largest sheet of falling water on planet earth.
 It’s also more than twice the size of North America’s Niagara Falls.
-From late November to early April, upstream from the falls, the Zambezi river experiences the rainy season, but the floods only occurs between February and May, peaking in April.
-The spray from the falls typically rises to around 1300 ft, but sometimes even twice as high and is visible from up to 30 mi away.
-The noise of the falls can be heard up to 25 mi away.
+From late November to early April, upstream from the falls, the Zambezi river experiences the rainy season, but the floods only occur between February and May, peaking in April.
+The spray from the falls typically rises to around 1300 ft, but sometimes even twice as high and you can see it up to 30 mi away.
+You can also hear the noise of the falls up to 25 mi away.
 At the Knife-Edge Bridge, spray shoots upward like inverted rain.
 During the full moon cycle, a ‘moonbow’ is visible in the spray instead of the usual daytime rainbow, resulting in spectacular views.
 This to me looks like the breeding ground for werewolves.
 If you can’t position a lookout, at least make sure that you can run faster than your mother-in-law.